Mammillaria luethyi: Taxonomy

-Charlie Glass and Bob Foster correctly suggested in 1978 that the cactus in the photographs might belong to the Mammillaria genus.
-In 1991 Helia Bravo Hollis and Hernando Sánchez Mejorada treated the plant in the photographs as Normanbokea valdeziana.
+The plant collectors Charlie Glass and Bob Foster correctly suggested in 1978 that the cactus in the photographs might be a species of Mammillaria.
+In 1991, the botanists Helia Bravo Hollis and Hernando Sánchez Mejorada treated it as Normanbokea valdeziana.
 In the publications of Backeberg and Bravo-Hollis & Sánchez-Mejorada, the photograph was rotated 90°, giving the misleading impression that the cactus flowered apically (from the top) rather than laterally (from the side), potentially influencing its classification as Normanbokea.

-Despite the widespread circulation of these photos, the cactus's identity and precise origin remained a mystery, sparking ongoing speculation among cactus enthusiasts.
+Despite the widespread circulation of these photos, the cactus's identity and precise origin remained a mystery, sparking speculation among cactus enthusiasts.
 Finally, in 1996, George S. Hinton and Jonas Lüthy found the cacti after Lüthy studied the map of Coahuila.
-Hinton described it as Mammillaria luethyi, naming the species after Lüthy, who had "after a flash of intuition pointed to its exact location on his map and spoke, 'This is where the plant grows.'".
+Hinton described it as Mammillaria luethyi, naming the species after Lüthy, who had "after a flash of intuition pointed to its exact location on his map and spoke, 'This is where the plant grows.'"

 Mammillaria luethyi belongs to the series Herrerae of the genus Mammillaria, alongside species like M. humboldtii, M. herrerae, M. albiflora, and M. sanchez-mejoradae.
 These species all have sunken fruits, numerous white radial spines, and are restricted to limestone habitats in eastern Mexico.
 The closest relative and closest neighbor of M. luethyi is M. sanchez-mejoradae.
 The two differ in spine arrangement and texture (plumose or pectinate in M. sanchez-mejoradae) and flower color (white in M. sanchez-mejoradae).
 M. luethyi bears a superficial resemblance to M. saboae from the series Longiflorae, but the latter favors volcanic rock and has different spination and larger flowers.